ScribblerCoder/BrowserThief/README.md

 All in one Rubber Ducky/BadUSB that runs a powershell script to extract and steal browser-saved passwords and stash them at your Flask web server.
 It currently extract passwords from **Opera/OperaGX/Chrome**, I will be adding support for more browsers like Firefox soon!
 <br/><br/>
 ## Features
-- The powershell script can be run in-memory without writing to disk which evades Windows Defender detection
+- The powershell script runs in-memory and avoids writing to disk which evades Windows Defender detection
 - Includes an arduino RubberDucky script that runs in less than 2 seconds
+- Extracts Passwords from all Chrome Profiles, Opera and OperaGX
+- Will be adding Firefox soon
 <br/><br/>
 ## Setup